Direct Stafford Loan

 New Stafford Loan borrowers must also complete a one-time electronic Master Promissory Note (MPN), which covers each Stafford Loan that you will borrow while enrolled at Massachusetts College of Art and Design.

-To complete your Subsidized/Unsubsidized Stafford Loan Entrance Counseling and Master Promissory Note (MPN) online, please sign in to your Direct Loan account at www.studentloans.gov.
-To sign in to your Direct Loan account, you will need your social security number, date of birth, Department of Education PIN number and the first two letters of your last name.
+To complete your Entrance Counseling and Master Promissory Note (MPN) online, please sign in to your Direct Loan account at www.studentloans.gov.
+To sign in to your Direct Loan account, you will need your FSA ID.

-Once you are signed in, click on "Complete Entrance Counseling" in the menu on the left-hand side of the screen.
-After completing the Entrance Counseling, click on "Complete MPN" in the menu on the left-hand side of the screen.
+Once you are signed in, click on "Complete Loan Counseling".
+After completing the Entrance Counseling, click on "Complete Loan Agreement (MPN)" in the menu on the bottom of the screen.

 - STEP 3: REVIEW THE DISCLOSURE STATEMENT

 Before the loan is disbursed, a disclosure statement will be sent to the borrower regarding the loan.
-A student may adjust the amount or even cancel the loan before it is disbursed to the school by contacting the Office of Student Financial Assistance at (617) 879-7849.
+A student may adjust the amount or even cancel the loan within 14 days of disbursement by contacting the Office of Student Financial Assistance at (617) 879-7849.

 Please note: if you are expecting a financial aid refund for living expenses or art supplies because your financial aid is greater than your school bill, you must be sure to complete these loan instructions prior to the start of the semester to receive your refund on time.
 The first refund of the semester will not be available generally until mid-October during the fall semester, and mid-March for the spring semester.
 This is due to a federal regulation that states that you are not entitled to all of your financial aid until 60% of the semester has passed.
 Please plan your finances accordingly.